 The extent to which species display demographic and genetic structure ultimately depends upon the strength of demographic and genetic linkages (dispersal and gene flow) among constituent populations, individuals, and even life history stages.
-It has recently been shown that marine species exist along a continuum of population subdivision, with the most structured at regional, and sometimes even local, spatial scales (Palumbi 1995, Burton 1998, Bohonak 1999, Grosberg and Cunningham 2001).
-For organisms that alternate between distinct benthic and planktonic life history stages (e.g., seaweeds and many invertebrates and fishes), recent population dynamics studies have focused on physical/biological interactions that link the two stages.
-Such "supply-side" studies (sensu Lewin 1986) have addressed the importance of the production and supply of planktonic propagules in regulating recruitment, colonization, and connectivity among populations, with most studies focusing on benthic marine invertebrates and fishes (see reviews by Underwood and Fairweather 1989, Gaines and Lafferty 1995, Caley et al. 1996, Underwood and Keough 2001, Hixon et al. 2002).
-Since the larvae of most nonbrooding marine invertebrates and fish are not competent for settlement until some time after release, many remain in the plankton by swimming or buoyancy regulation for weeks to months prior to settlement (e.g., Victor 1991, Young 1995).
-For such taxa, the supply of larvae competent for settlement can be decoupled from local demographic and reproductive processes because the larvae are advected far from the adults that produced them (Roughgarden et al. 1988, Victor 1991, Shanks 1995, Downes and Keough 1998, Wing et al. 1998, Shanks et al. 2000).
-For other taxa, however, larval behavior and/or physical transport processes (e.g., currents, eddies, or fronts) retain larvae near the site of release, coupling larval supply to local reproduction (Jones et al. 1999, Swearer et al. 1999).
-As such, marine invertebrate and fish populations are generally considered to be either "open," with recruitment determined primarily by the supply of larvae from remote locations, or "closed," with a stronger link to local larval sources (Sale 1991, Gaines and Lafferty 1995, Caley et al. 1996, Cowen et al. 2000, Hughes et al. 2000, Hixon et al. 2002).
+It has recently been shown that marine species exist along a continuum of population subdivision, with most structured at regional, and sometimes even local, spatial scales (Palumbi 1995, Burton 1998, Bohonak 1999, Jones et al. 1999, Swearer et al. 1999, Cowen et al. 2000, Grosberg and Cunningham 2000).
+For organisms that alternate between distinct benthic and planktonic life history stages (e.g. seaweeds and many invertebrates and fishes), recent population dynamics studies have focused on physical/biological interactions that link the two stages.
+Such "supply-side" studies (sensu Lewin 1986) have addressed the importance of the production and supply of planktonic propagules in regulating recruitment, colonization, and connectivity among populations, with most studies focusing on benthic marine invertebrates and fishes (see reviews by Underwood and Fairweather 1989, Gaines and Lafferty 1995, Caley et al. 1996, Underwood and Keough 2001, Hixon et al. in press).
+Since the larvae of most non-brooding marine invertebrates and fish are not competent for settlement until some time after release, many remain in the plankton by swimming or buoyancy regulation for weeks to months prior to settlement (e.g. Victor 1991, Young 1995).
+For such taxa, the supply of larvae competent for settlement can be de-coupled from local demographic and reproductive processes because the larvae are advected far from the adults that produced them (Roughgarden et al. 1988,

+Victor 1991, Shanks 1995, Downes and Keough 1998, Wing et al. 1998, Shanks et al. 2000).
+For other taxa, however, larval behavior and/or physical transport processes (e.g. currents, eddies, or fronts) retain larvae near the site of release, coupling larval supply to local reproduction (Jones et al. 1999, Swearer et al. 1999).
+As such, marine invertebrate and fish populations are generally considered to be either "open", with recruitment determined primarily by the supply of larvae from remote locations, or "closed", with a stronger link to local larval sources (Sale 1991, Gaines and Lafferty 1995, Caley et al. 1996, Cowen et al. 2000, Hughes et al. 2000, Hixon et al. in press).